Zucchini noodles (zoodles) are the base of this refreshing Greek Zoodle Salad–also contains cucumber, tomatoes, and feta cheese with a light dressing.

 My niece Gina recently paid a visit and demonstrated how to make this refreshing salad for a family cookout.
 She grows zucchini, cucumbers and cherry tomatoes in her garden where she lives in North Carolina, so she and her husband are eating this a lot.

-Since Gina offered to help, I decided to try my hand at creating one of the new rapid-fire food videos as put together by Tasty, Delish and others.
-Now that I figured out i-Movie (barely), I present to you my first attempt.Print
+Since Gina offered to help, I decided to try my hand at creating one of the new rapid-fire food videos as put together by Tasty, Delish, and others.
+Maybe it will inspire you.

 - 3 medium zucchini, spiralized